 Whether your database has tens, hundreds, or thousands of records, sometimes all you need to share is information specific to one person – like updating a customer on the status of their order, providing a project status report to a client, or sharing specific records with an outside consultant.

-Instead of relying on manual data exports or integrations with other tools that reference your data to generate reports or readouts, Grist lets you securely share individual records with anybody, whether or not they’re a member of your organization or a Grist user.
-Every record in your database can be associated with its own link key – a randomly generated, unique URL that points to that record alone.
+Instead of relying on manual data exports or integrations with other tools, Grist lets you share individual records with anybody, whether or not they’re a member of your organization or a Grist user.
+Every record in your database can be associated with its own link key – a randomly generated, unique URL that serves as a key to unlock that record alone.

-Sharing a link key with somebody grants them access to a small subset of information in your document.
-Link keys are often used to give outside viewers read-only access to a database, but can also be configured to provide higher levels of access.
+Imagine link-sharing a document with someone.
+Anyone with the link can open the document.
+If you’ve set up link key restrictions, however, opening a document may yield no information at all.
+Only when the URL contains an additional link key does it grant them access to a small subset of information in your document.
+Link keys are often used to give outside viewers read-only access to a particular record, but can also be configured to provide access to multiple related records, and even to allow edit access.

 Collaborate with confidence – and confidentiality